Joachim Meyer-Quade

-Early years
+Early life and education

 Meyer-Quade attended elementary and secondary school.
 In 1914 he served an agricultural apprenticeship in Dülmen.
 During the First World War, he joined Field Artillery Regiment No. 84 on 21 January 1915 and was deployed in August to Ypres.
 On 1 November, he transferred to the 99th Infantry Regiment with which he fought in Flanders, Verdun and the Somme.
 He was decorated for bravery, earning the Iron Cross 1st and 2nd class.
 He was promoted to Vizefeldwebel on 13 September 1916 but fell into French captivity on 1 November.
 After several attempts to escape, he was released from prisoner-of-war camp in January 1920.

+Career

 Returning to Germany, Meyer-Quade worked again as an agricultural apprentice and then as an estate manager in North Schleswig.
 In 1923 he was expelled from the now Danish territory, following the 1920 Schleswig plebiscites.
 He found work in the Krupp factory in Kiel and then as a farm manager in Springe.
 From 1924 to 1925 he attended a higher education institution for practical farmers in Schleswig.
 He then worked as an agricultural inspector until 1926.